mbaumer/us_hep_funding/docs/_states/CA.md

 <a name="CA-14"></a>
 [Back to top](#top)
 ## CA-14 -- Rep. Jackie Speier (D) -- [Wikipedia](https://en.wikipedia.org/wiki/CA-14)
-## Committees
-Jackie Speier is not on any of our key committees.

 ## HEP Grants
 In the past 8 years, this district has received:<b> $4,920,000 </b>in SC HEP grants.
 ```